-Thornburg Income Builder Opportunities Trust | September 30, 2023 (Unaudited)
+Thornburg Income Builder Opportunities Trust | September 30, 2024 (Unaudited)

-At a meeting held on September 6, 2023 (the "Meeting"), the Board of Trustees (the "Board") of Thornburg Income Builder Opportunities Trust, including the Trustees of the Trust that are not "interested persons," as defined by Section 2(a)(19) of the 1940 Act (the "Independent Trustees") voting separately, considered and unanimously approved the investment advisory agreement (the "Advisory Agreement") between the Trust and Thornburg Investment Management, Inc. ("TIM").
+At a meeting held on September 4, 2024 (the "Meeting"), the Board of Trustees (the "Board") of Thornburg Income Builder Opportunities Trust (the "Trust"), including the Trustees of the Trust that are not "interested persons," as defined by Section 2(a)(19) of the Investment Company Act of 1940 (the "Independent Trustees"), voting separately, considered and unanimously approved the investment advisory agreement (the "Advisory Agreement") between the Trust and Thornburg Investment Management, Inc. ("TIM").

-In advance of the Meeting, the Board (including the Independent Trustees) requested (in writing) detailed information from TIM related to the Board's consideration of the Advisory Agreement, and received and reviewed written responses from TIM, as well as supporting materials relating to that request for information (the "15(c) Materials").
-The Trustees also met in advance of the Meeting to discuss the 15(c) Materials with representatives of TIM.
+In advance of the Meeting, the Board (including the Independent Trustees) requested (in writing) detailed information from TIM related to the Board's consideration of the Advisory Agreement, and received and reviewed written responses from TIM, as well as supporting materials relating to that request for information (the "Initial 15(c) Materials").
+The Trustees also met in advance of the Meeting to discuss the Initial 15(c) Materials with representatives of TIM.
+Following that meeting, the Independent Trustees requested (in writing) that TIM provide certain additional, supplemental information for the Board's consideration, which TIM provided to the Board in advance of the Meeting (the "Supplemental 15(c) Materials").

-The 15(c) Materials included a copy of the draft Advisory Agreement, TIM's responses to the Board's written requests, which included, among other things, information regarding TIM's profitability, management and operations, and related exhibits including TIM's organizational chart, Form ADV, compliance risk matrix, and a third party comparison report regarding the Trust's performance and fees compared to benchmark indices and peer funds.
-The Board also received and reviewed a memorandum from Independent Trustee Counsel regarding the Trustees' duties in considering the approval of the Advisory Agreement, which independent legal counsel to the Independent Trustees ("Independent Trustee Counsel") reviewed separately with the Independent Trustees in executive session.
+The 15(c) Materials included a copy of the Advisory Agreement, TIM's initial and supplemental responses to the Board's written requests, which included, among other things, information regarding TIM's profitability, management and operations, and related exhibits including TIM's organizational chart, Form ADV, compliance risk matrix, and a third-party comparison report regarding the Trust's performance and fees compared to benchmark indices and peer funds.
+The Board also received and reviewed a memorandum from Independent Trustee Counsel regarding the Trustees' duties in considering the approval of the Advisory Agreement, which independent legal counsel to the Independent Trustees ("Independent Trustees in executive session.